cferdinandi/reef-js/content/api.md

 anchors: true
 ---

-Reef exposes a set of options, methods, and custom events that you can hook into.
+Reef provides various options, methods, and custom events that you can hook into.

 <div id="table-of-contents"></div>